mithi/vehicle-tracking-2/README.md

 ## SAMPLE USAGE

-To run any notebook properly, copy the jupyter notebooks from the `/ipynb` folder to the root directory This is so that each notebook sees to see relevant files, the most relevant files being the python classes.
+To run any notebook properly, copy the jupyter notebooks from the `/ipynb` folder to the root directory.
+This is so that each notebook sees to see relevant files, the most relevant files being the python classes.

 - classifier_training.ipynb